3rd edition as of August 2022

 It is believed that the presentation of the delusion is primarily related to the social, emotional, educational, and cultural background of the individual (Arango & Carpenter, 2010).
 For example, an individual with schizophrenia who comes from a highly religious family is more likely to experience religious delusions (delusions of grandeur) than another type of delusion.

 According to various research studies, nearly half of all patients with schizophrenia report auditory hallucinations, 15% report visual hallucinations, and 5% report tactile hallucinations (DeLeon, Cuesta, & Peralta, 1993).
 Among the most common types of auditory hallucinations are voices talking to the patient or various voices talking to one another.
 Generally, these hallucinations are not attributable to any one person that the individual knows.
 They are usually clear, objective, and definite (Arango & Carpenter, 2010).
-Additionally, the auditory hallucinations can be pleasurable, providing comport to the patient; however, in other individuals, the auditory hallucinations can be unsettling as they produce commands or malicious intent.
+Additionally, the auditory hallucinations can be pleasurable, providing comfort to the patient; however, in other individuals, the auditory hallucinations can be unsettling as they produce commands or malicious intent.

-18.104.22.168.
+22.214.171.124.
 Negative symptoms.
-Up until this point, all the schizophrenia symptoms can be categorized as positive symptoms, or symptoms that are an over-exaggeration of normal brain processes; these symptoms are also new to the individual.
-The final diagnostic criterion of schizophrenia is negative symptoms, which are defined as the inability or decreased ability to initiate actions, speech, express emotion, or feel pleasure (Barch, 2013).
+Up until this point, all the symptoms can be categorized as positive symptoms, or symptoms that are an over-exaggeration of normal brain processes; these symptoms are also new to the individual.
+The final diagnostic criterion is negative symptoms, which are defined as the inability or decreased ability to initiate actions, speech, express emotion, or feel pleasure (Barch, 2013).
 Negative symptoms often present before positive symptoms and remain once positive symptoms remit.
 Because of their prevalence through the course of the disorder, they are also more indicative of prognosis, with more negative symptoms suggesting a poorer prognosis.
 The poorer prognosis may be explained by the lack of effectiveness antipsychotic medications have in addressing negative symptoms (Kirkpatrick, Fenton, Carpenter, & Marder, 2006).
 There are six main types of negative symptoms seen in patients with schizophrenia.
 Such symptoms include:

 - Alogia – Poverty of speech or speech content